PARENT ED RESOURCES

 -

-Break Free of the Overparenting Trap and Prepare Your Kid for Success
+How to Raise an Adult: Break Free of the Overparenting Trap and Prepare Your Kid for Success

 How to Raise an Adult has been a must read at Cliff Valley for several years.
 Julie Lythcott-Haims provides extensive research and rationale for promoting independence, critical thinking, and executive function skill development as crucial for lifelong success.
 She notes several factors including parental and societal factors that undermine children’s growth and development.
 How to Raise an Adult offers critical insights and essential information to support the competencies and resilience that children need to be truly successful in life.